deanagan/cpp-design-patterns/README.md

 [![Build Status](https://travis-ci.com/deanagan/cpp-design-patterns.svg?branch=master)](https://travis-ci.com/github/deanagan/cpp-design-patterns)
 # cpp-design-patterns
-A collection of C++ design pattern demos with gmock and gtest
+A collection of C++ design pattern demos with gmock and gtest.
+This repo also includes C++ idioms.

 # How To Run the Demos